Two-pink-deckchairs-on-lawn

 3. Responsive design

 Responsive design means a website will automatically resize to fit whatever device it’s viewed on — whether that’s a desktop, laptop, tablet or smartphone.
+And the user experience should be seamless, whichever device you’re using.

 Responsive website shown on different devices